Skip to content

 Once the buyer schedules a home inspection, the question of your role comes up again: do you have to be there (or should you be there) for the inspection?

-Why Agents Should Be at Home Inspections
+Why Real Estate Licensees Should Be at Home Inspections

 As a buyers’ agent, being present at the home inspection is a best practice.
 You can best advocate and negotiate for your client when you have all the information.
 Many would argue that you can learn more from listening in on the whole inspection, than you can simply from getting the home inspection report.

-Some real estate agents choose to stay away for fear of liability.
+Some real estate licensees choose to stay away for fear of liability.
 The key is to remember your area of expertise.
 Pointing out potential flaws instead of letting the inspector do his or her job could easily end up in a lawsuit.
 Be there and listen, but refrain from doing the inspector’s job.

 The bottom line is that even if you don’t have to be there for a home inspection, there are good reasons to show up.